duality-solutions/Dynamic/README.md

     sudo add-apt-repository ppa:bitcoin/bitcoin
     sudo apt-get update

- Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.
+ Ubuntu 18.04 and later have packages for libdb 5.3.21 but using these will break binary wallet compatibility, and is not recommended.

 for Debian 7 (Wheezy) and later:
  The oldstable repository contains db4.8 packages.